chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-4.md

 ------

-As a Wealth Management Intern at [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com), I developed a sophisticated Microsoft Excel model that produces polished wealth management investment proposal reports tailored to user (financial advisor) inputs.
-Every advisor presents this report in investment proposal meetings to help clients best understand their tailored portfolio.
+As a Wealth Management Intern at [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com), I developed a Microsoft Excel model that produces polished investment portfolio reports tailored to user (financial advisor) inputs.
+Every advisor and financial planning assistant presents a physical version of this report in client meetings to help clients understand their proposed holdings.

-This model reduces advisor investment proposal calculations by 100% and allows the team to focus on client needs.
-It is currently used by every advisor and financial planning assistant at The Fox Alliance.
+This model reduces investment proposal generation time by 80% and it is currently employed by every advisor and financial planning assistant at The Fox Alliance.

 ## Project Overview